OliverKillane/WACC-Compiler/README.md

-# WACC Compiler - Group 33
+# WACC Compiler
-The WACC compiler project for group 33 composed of Jordan Hall, Bartłomiej Cieślar, Panayiotis Gavriil and Oliver Killane.
+A WACC Compiler written in Rust by Jordan Hall, Bartłomiej Cieślar, Panayiotis Gavriil and Oliver Killane.
+Compiling WACC programs to ARM assembly.

-This compiler was developed from the 24th of january to the 4th of march 2022.
+This compiler was developed from the 24th of january to the 4th of march 2022 as part of the second year WACC Compiler project at Imperial College.

-## WACC Language
+Our [final report](docs/report.pdf) detailing the compiler design & extensions added to the compiler can be found in the `/docs`.

+## What is WACC?
-WACC is a basic language supporting procedural programming.
+WACC is a basic language in the procedural paradigm.
 It supports basic if statements, while loops, functions, modules, standard IO and a simple static type system.

 ```